-Bramley apples are an especially distinctive type of apple in that they come into season in October and keep long into the winter making them the perfect cooking apple in the run-up to Christmas.
+Bramley apples are an especially distinctive type of apple because they come into season in October and keep well into the winter, making them the perfect cooking apple in the run-up to Christmas.
 They are known in Ireland, to most, simply as a "cooking apple".

-This Christmas, Bord Bia (Ireland's food board) is encouraging people to enjoy this distinctive locally-grown apple in a range of tasty winter-warming meals.
-The Bramley apple’s distinct tart taste and unique fluffy texture make it the ideal ingredient for many sweet and savory dishes.
+This Christmas, Bord Bia (Ireland's food board) is encouraging people to enjoy this distinctive, locally grown apple in a range of tasty winter-warming meals.
+The Bramley apple’s distinct tartness and unique, fluffy texture make it the ideal ingredient for many sweet and savory dishes.

-Cooks find the large size convenient for preparation and their natural sharpness is a great quality, balancing the sweetness of pastry and any added sugar, and the fruit acids help break down the apple during cooking so that it ‘falls’ to produce a unique fluffy purée.
+Cooks find the large size convenient for preparation, and their natural sharpness is an excellent quality, balancing the sweetness of pastry and any added sugar, and the fruit acids help break down the apple during cooking so that it ‘falls’ to produce a unique fluffy purée.

 A relatively modern apple dating from the 19th century, it is widely grown but is most strongly associated with Co Armagh, "The Orchard County", which has a history of apple growing that goes back to St. Patrick and the early monasteries.
-In fact, William of Orange was among the many with historical references linking apples – and cider – to the area.
+In fact, William of Orange was among the many figures whose historical references linked apples – and cider – to the area.

 Without further ado, why not impress your loved ones over the Christmas season with this simple Bramley apple recipe: